 But before the recipe… have you ever used harissa spice yet?
 I had not until my friend Lauren, an amazing nutritionist introduced me to it.
 She made our family a lovely dinner one night and used this spice over potatoes cooked in a dehydrator.
 Then tossed them into a fresh salad.
 It was so delicious!
 Ever since then it is a spice that doesn’t run out in our home.
 It can be found at most specialty grocery stores but if you want to make it at home here is a great harissa recipe.

-And this spice is delicious on root vegetables and beets.
+Harissa spice is delicious on root vegetables such as beets.

 Are you convinced yet to try another yummy way to eat vegetables?
 And it only takes about 20 minutes to roast.
 That means Dinner and snacks in less than 30 minutes.
 Just roast up a big batch of this roasted beet recipe and reheat beet fries for days!

-And it gets even better.
 Beets are an excellent way to get more potassium, calcium, iron, beta carotene, and vitamin C into your diet.
 They are also super low in calories, at about 59 calories per cup.
 Cooking beets is also very beneficial to your body, especially the greens.
 The greens are the most nutritious part of the vegetable.
 The green leaves can be sauteed in a bit of garlic and served like spinach or Swiss chard.
-Beets can aid in cancer prevention and enhance the immunity due to the beta carotene and high vitamin C. And a half-cup serving of beets provides about ¼ of the adult Recommended Daily Allowance.
+Beets can aid in cancer prevention, boost the immunity, lower blood pressure and protect liver damage [source].
+They also enhance the immunity due to the beta carotene and high vitamin C. A half-cup serving of beets provides about ¼ of the adult Recommended Daily Allowance.
 The tops are the most nutritious, so sauté those baby’s up in some olive oil, garlic, salt and pepper and you have a quick and easy healthy side dish for another night.

 - Preheat oven 400 degrees F. Line a baking pan with parchment paper.